 The Wedding Videographer Manifesto?
 What is that?
 Has he lost his mind?
 What is he going on about this time?

-Today’s blog are my thoughts on developing a holistic mode of practice and intent of purpose when shooting wedding films.
+Today’s blog is my thoughts on developing a holistic mode of practice and intent of purpose when shooting wedding films.

 Can we as wedding videographers, provide stunning wedding films that are emotional and engaging without disturbing the flow of the wedding day?